Skip to content

 2. Run exec (implementation)

-3. Run QA with a single sub-agent focused on scope/size and link validation
+3. Run QA with a single sub-agent focused on scope/size and link validation (lighter than the full 3-agent QA)

-• Same exec behavior: The implementation phase runs identically
+• Same exec behavior: The implementation phase runs identically.

-• Lighter QA: Focuses on content accuracy, completeness, formatting, and link validity instead of type safety and security scanning
+• Lighter QA: Focuses on content accuracy, completeness, formatting, and link validity instead of type safety and security scanning.

 LabelDetected As